FREQUENTLY ASKED QUESTIONS

 If you would go to see a play, we’d want the review right away, because that is when it would be of greatest value to readers, and to the theater, which would be doing us the courtesy of allowing reviews to attend.

-If we had an interesting event take place, such as the power outage last fall, we’d want something as soon as possible, not many days or weeks after the fact, when it is old news and rather stale.
+If we had an interesting event take place, we’d want something as soon as possible, not many days or weeks after the fact, when it is old news and rather stale.

 A lot of pieces are not time sensitive, however, and deal with an issue rather than a specific event.
 That might be something that you could work on for a long time.
 Some topics our students have covered in the past are teen suicide, teen pregnancy and depression.